gbif/data-blog/README.md

 8. Create a pull request to the main blog GitHub
 9. Post should should rebuild automatically

-Unless you edit a previously built `.Rmd`, you should not need to install any additional R packages.
+Unless you edit a previously built `.Rmd`, you should not need to install any additional R packages (except the ones you use in your post).

 ### Making changes to the blog appearance

-Unfortunately, hugo does not document changing a theme appearance very well.
-[This](https://bwaycer.github.io/hugo_tutorial.hugo/themes/customizing/) I have found for how to edit a theme.
+Unfortunately, hugo does not document how to change a theme appearance very well.
+[This](https://bwaycer.github.io/hugo_tutorial.hugo/themes/customizing/) is the best resource I have found for how to edit a theme.

 >The following are key concepts for Hugo site customization.
 Hugo permits you to supplement or override any theme template or static file, with files in your working directory.
 When you use a theme cloned from its git repository, you do not edit the theme’s files directly.

-If you want to change the blog appearance, you need to create folders and files in the **root directory** that match folders and files in the public directory.
+If you want to change the blog appearance, you need to create folders and files in the **root directory** that match folders and files in the **public directory**.
 Hugo will copy and replace files in the root directory into the public directory.

 ### css